-Here’s an idea for engaging early finishers!
-It’s quick, easy, fun, and very versatile.
-It’s ideal for engaging early finishers by applying math vocabulary, computation, and place value as well as other skills.
+Do you need an early finisher stash of activities?
+This simple math project for engaging early finishers is quick, easy, fun, and very versatile.
+It’s ideal for keeping your early finishers motivated and learning by applying math vocabulary, computation, and place value as well as other skills.

-- Introduce the free early finisher tasks below.
+- First, introduce the free early finisher tasks as described below.

-- Then, let your kids build your Early Finisher Stash while you’re free to work with small groups, monitor your stations, or those students who are still working independently!
+- Last, let your kids build your Early Finisher Stash while you’re free to work with small groups, monitor your stations, or those students who are still working independently!

 HOW TO BUILD YOUR EARLY FINISHER STASH:

 - Use a die-cut to cut out different shapes from colored construction paper.
 You can also cut these out by hand, it will just take a little longer.
 In a pinch, I’ve just drawn them out on my whiteboard, added numbers and created problems on the fly.
 Did I just admit that?!

 - Make all the shapes large and approximately the same size so that students can see them from their seats.

 - Choose shapes that students should know so that they will practice using the corresponding vocabulary.

 - Laminate the shapes so that they are ready to go.